vlucas/sheetquery/README.md

 This library was created for [BudgetSheet](https://www.budgetsheet.net) and I thought it might be useful for others as well.

-## Installation for Apps Scripts
+## Install as a Google Apps Script Library

+SheetQuery is available as a [Google Apps Script Library](https://developers.google.com/apps-script/guides/libraries).
+Script ID: `1pbpOJxDDHVeVr6WQmR5TZKSqTsW4qwdIlcVKIM6UKYvswkivwHpPnHaO`

+This is probably the easiest way to use SheetQuery and ensure you are always using the latest version.

+## Manual Install Into Your Own Google Apps Script

-Create a new file named *SheetQuery.gs* in your Google Apps Script project.
-Copy the contents of *dist/index.js* into that file.
+If you don't want to use a Library file and need the script to be local within your own project, Create a new file named `SheetQuery.gs` in your Google Apps Script project.
+Copy the contents of `dist/index.js` into that file.

 ## Installation for Built Projects via NPM